An egonet-based approach to effective weighted network comparison: Methods

 \item $D_{PDiv}$ (Portrait Divergence): The distance is based on the comparison of the \textit{portrait matrices} $B'$ and $B''$ of the two networks, which encode the distribution of the shortest-path lengths of the graphs\cite{Bagrow2019}.
 We use the extension of the method to weighted networks, which requires a careful weight binning strategy described in detail in the Supplemental Material of the cited article\cite{Bagrow2019}.

 \end{itemize}

-The performance of each distance is evaluated within the usual Precision-Recall framework: two networks form an \textit{actual positive} pair if they are generated by the same model, an \textit{actual negative} pair otherwise.
-Given a distance $D_x$ and a threshold $\varepsilon>0$, a pair of networks is a \textit{predicted positive} sample if $D_x<\varepsilon$, a \textit{predicted negative} sample otherwise.
-At this point Precision and Recall are given, for each $\varepsilon$, by $P_\varepsilon=TP/(TP+FP)$ and $R_\varepsilon=TP/(TP+FN)$, where \textit{TP}, \textit{FP}, and \textit{FN} are, respectively, the number of \textit{true positive}, \textit{false positive}, and \textit{false negative} network pairs.
-The Precision-Recall curve provides a graphical representation of the simultaneous evolution of $P$ and $R$ with $\varepsilon$, and the \textit{Area Under the Precision-Recall curve}, $0\le \text{AUPR}\le 1$, summarizes the performance of each distance, with the limit $\text{AUPR}=1$ obtained in the ideal case\cite{Davis2006,Saito2015}.
+The evaluation of each distance is carried out within the standard Precision-Recall framework.
+Two networks are classified as an \textit{actual positive} pair if they originate from the same model, and as an \textit{actual negative} pair if they do not.
+Given a distance measure $D_x$ and a threshold $\varepsilon > 0$, a pair of networks is considered a \textit{predicted positive} sample if $D_x < \varepsilon$, and a \textit{predicted negative} sample otherwise.
+Precision and Recall for each $\varepsilon$ are then defined as $P_\varepsilon = TP / (TP + FP)$ and $R_\varepsilon = TP / (TP + FN)$, where \textit{TP}, \textit{FP}, and \textit{FN} represent the counts of \textit{true positive}, \textit{false positive}, and \textit{false negative} network pairs, respectively.
+The Precision-Recall curve visually captures the joint variation of $P$ and $R$ as $\varepsilon$ changes, and the \textit{Area Under the Precision-Recall curve} (AUPR), with $0 \leq \text{AUPR} \leq 1$, encapsulates the performance of the distance measure.
+The ideal case corresponds to an AUPR of 1\cite{Davis2006,Saito2015}.